Updated: 3 days ago

 Now we glue the pate to the head.

-All that's left is to dress up our little doll!
+All that's left is to pick up the wig and to dress up our little doll!

 You can find shoes, a dress, and a wig for her by searching these terms in an online shop (like Etsy or Ebay):